Ice3man543/EXEAppend/README.md

-# EXEAppend : A PE File Appending, Buildig APP Demo
+# EXEAppend : A PE File Appending Demo
 # Written By : @Ice3man

-Notes :
-This project i had originally written for development of a Zip To SFX Convertor.
+I had originally written this project for development of a Zip To SFX Convertor.
 But that project was abandoned and I was left with some code.
 I had nearly nailed that one.
 But unfortunately, I abandoned the Idea.
 So, here it is.